JacksonTweet/Java-Only-Calculator/README.md

 # Java *ONLY* Calculator

-test
+This program is built

 ## Basic infromation:

-Author: Jackson Tweet
+Author: Jackson Tweet & Jarred McClendon

 Descrition:

-Current Version: 0.0.1
+Current Version: V0.0.1

 # Methods Caculator can use: